hyperledger-labs/splice/docs/src/app_dev/topology.rst

     the domains explicitly.
 The general rule is that only contracts from the app integration Daml package are moved between domains.

-  * the provider's domain needs to be configured such that user's won't abuse that domain; e.g.., to process transactions from completely unrelated apps
+  * the provider's domain needs to be configured such that users won't abuse that domain; e.g.., to process transactions from completely unrelated apps

   * the app user needs to instruct its participant to connect to the app